overhide/remotestorage-tutorial/README.md

-After visiting the <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/1-rs.html">RENDERED PRVIEW</a> we see a *remote storage widget* at the upper left corner, some informative text, and three buttons at the bottom to select a cake.
+After visiting the <a target="_blank" href="https://overhide.github.io/remotestorage-tutorial/1-rs.html">RENDERED PRVIEW</a> we see a cake selecting application with a *remote storage widget* at the upper left corner, some informative text, and three cake selection buttons at the bottom.
 The white space in the middle is where our current cake selection will appear.
 It's blank at the moment as we have never selected a cake yet: